 The clashes on newly designed elements and existing conditions are analyzed prior to the construction.
 The accurate dimensions obtained from laser scans help in improving planning by providing exact measurements for destruction and removal components as well as assist in minimizing the waste materials.

 Reduction in cost and schedule

 As per a study, using laser scanning in BIM curtails the total project cost by 5% to 7%.
 Inaccurate site measurements cause additional expenses in equipment rentals, additional trade materials, man-hours, and project delays.
 With the accurate site conditions provided by the laser scan data, teams can plan effectively and prevent costly disruptions.

-The remote sensing ability and quick data capture of laser scanning technique trim the human exposure to harmful environments and high radiation areas.
+The remote sensing ability and quick data capture of laser scanning techniques trim the human exposure to harmful environments and high radiation areas.
 A laser scanner can capture the precise measurements of high ceilings and ductwork far above human reach.
 With one person armed with a laser scanner, site safety is increased significantly.

 Laser Scanning provides booming methods for surveying remote surfaces as well as complex geometrical surfaces.
 Understanding the loopholes, design redundancies, or any of the modifications needed in the new proposed design becomes easier with BIM models.